NelsenYoung/Wheres_Waldo_ML_Demo/README.md

 # Wheres_Waldo_ML_Demo

-Finishing what we started in GDSC in the 2023-2024 cohort
+Finishing what we started for GDSC in the 2023-2024 cohort